‘To Overthrow the World’: The Strange Non-Death of Communism

 How did Soviet communism inject Marxism into the global bloodstream?
 McMeekin elaborates.
 Soviet “domestic relations law” neutralized the legality of religiously blessed marriages.
 Secular civil ceremonies replaced church weddings.
 Mutual consent replaced substantive reasons for divorce.
 Convenience replaced commitment, first, in marriage, then in wider family life.
 This ethos of convenience led to the state subsidizing, not just legalizing, abortion.

 Hypocrisy abounded.
-Lenin’s distrust of peasants and workers, whom he claimed to represent, led him to control and monopolize all areas of society, including the media, education, and culture so as to insert communist propaganda.
+Lenin’s distrust of peasants and workers, whom he claimed to represent, led him to control and monopolize all areas of society, including the media, education, and culture, so as to insert communist propaganda.
 Although not widely publicized, joining Moscow’s project to internationalize communism meant that global political parties received access to Moscow funds, which could be used to incite protests and civil unrest.

 Lenin’s “New Economic Policy” (NEP) embraced capitalism when it suited him, such as when he had to revive a flagging economy.
-Likewise, Stalin’s “collectivization” entailed seizing of public resources (people, land, goods, services) to try and show the capitalist West that communism could create a mightier agricultural, industrial, and military power, and more enviable development indices: employment, literacy, production.
+Likewise, Stalin’s “collectivization” entailed the seizing of public resources (people, land, goods, services) to try and show the capitalist West that communism could create a mightier agricultural, industrial, and military power and more enviable development indices: employment, literacy, and production.
 Never mind that “nearly all of Stalin’s great new industrial works were modeled on or designed by Western capitalist firms.”

 An Astute Joke

 McMeekin writes of a joke.
-Russian communist leader Leonid Brezhnev proudly shows his mother his luxurious hunting lodges and dachas, only for her to whisper, “Well, it’s good, Leonid.
+Russian communist leader Leonid Brezhnev proudly showed his mother his luxurious hunting lodges and dachas, only for her to whisper, “Well, it’s good, Leonid.
 But what happens if the Communists come back?”

 Left-leaning Western press sensationalized the handful of Western athletes such as Ben Johnson and Florence Griffith Joyner, alleged to have bent or broken regulations, but glossed over the Eastern Bloc’s “industrial-scale state cheating.”

 Calling out a complicit media, McMeekin explains how Western sympathizers of communism cemented its local acceptability and global rise.
-He cites Walter Duranty and Edgar Snow as influential but hypocritical journalists, who whitewashed communist sins before the world.
+He cites Walter Duranty and Edgar Snow as influential but hypocritical journalists who whitewashed communist sins before the world.

 (L–R) Liu Shaoqi, Mao Zedong, and Edgar Snow in Beijing in 1960.
 (Public Domain)